GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 • Speed monitoring and violation alerts

-• Route optimization and navigation
+• Route optimization and system

 • Traffic condition integration